 Akira is a film that’s become a legend.
 As we’re not comic book fans, perhaps some of its appeal is lost on us.

-But the atomic draw is there.
-It’s impressive in its considerations and values – but if you’re new to Japanese animation we can only ever recommend Princess Mononoke.
+The atomic draw is there.
+It’s impressive in its considerations and values.
+But if you’re new to Japanese animation, we can only ever recommend Princess Mononoke.

 One of the most revered film from out of Japan, Akira is subject to ongoing theorising and critiquing.
 The excellent Nerdwriter on YouTube offers one of the best examples above.